waridh/waridh.github.io/docs/about.markdown

 ## Knowledgebase

 The following is a list of concepts, tools, and frameworks I have knowledge in.
+This list will include knowledge in details that would not be appropriate on a resume.
+Continue reading at your own peril, this list gets updated as skills are gained.
 <!--more-->

 ### Programming languages